-Overlimit fee: \$35 if you exceed your credit line at any time during a billing cycle and have given permission to us to charge a fee if you make charges that exceed your credit limit
+Overlimit fee: \$35 if you exceed your credit line at any time during a billing cycle

 We may change the APRs, fees, and other terms of your account at any time in accordance with applicable law and the Account Agreement, which we will send you when your account is opened.
-Factors we may consider in determining whether and how to change your terms include the frequency and severity of defaults and other indications of risk on accounts with Charger Bank.
+Factors we may consider in determining whether and how to change your terms include the frequency and severity of defaults and other indications of risk on accounts with Charger Bank and other creditors.